 This is the change in stockholders' equity during the year, for items other than distributions and activity in contributed common stock, and is comprised of the net income of the year, plus other comprehensive income (loss) items of the same period, which are presented directly in stockholders' equity and do not affect the Consolidated Income Statements, in accordance with the accounting practices established by the Commission.
-In 2015 and 2014, comprehensive income includes the net income of the year, the result from valuation of securities available for sale; the effect of subsidiaries, affiliates and mutual funds; the cumulative conversion effect, and the result from valuation of cash flow hedging instruments.
+In 2016 and 2015, comprehensive income includes the net income of the year, the result from valuation of securities available for sale; the effect of subsidiaries, affiliates and mutual funds; the effect of subsidiaries, remedies for employee benefits, modification of provisions on consumer loans rating, affiliates and mutual funds; the cumulative conversion effect, and the result from valuation of cash flow hedging instruments.